 As of February 22, 2010, a federal law allows people who can legally possess firearms under applicable federal, state, and local laws, to legally possess firearms in this park.

 It is the responsibility of visitors to understand and comply with all applicable state, local, and federal firearms laws before entering this park.
 As a starting point, please visit the website for Washington State: Washington State Legislature: Firearms and Dangerous Weapons.

-Frequently Asked Questions: Firearms in National Parks, Washington State National Park Units contains additional information.
+Frequently Asked Questions: Firearms in National Parks, Washington State National Park Units and the article Firearms in National Parks contains additional information.

 Marijuana on Federal Lands

 Mount Rainier National Park would like to provide clarification regarding the use of possession of marijuana on Federal lands.
 The Washington State law, which allows for limited recreational marijuana use under certain conditions, has no bearing on Federal laws which continue to identify marijuana as a Schedule I illegal drug, and prohibit its use.